How Laser Therapy Treats Back & Neck Injuries

 Decreased Bradykinin: Laser therapy reduces the production of the pain-eliciting chemical, bradykinin, normalizes ion channels, and releases endorphins for an analgesic (pain-reducing) effect.

 Muscle Tissue Repair: Laser therapy stimulates cell proliferation, which helps repair and regenerate muscle more quickly.

-Benefits of Laser Therapy for Back & Neck Pain
+Benefits of Laser Therapy for Back Pain

 The back and neck can be particularly sensitive parts of the body, especially when they’re injured and you’re experiencing pain.
 Laser therapy is a painless, non-pharmacological treatment with no downtime.
-Most cases can be resolved in 6 weeks (acute) or 12 weeks (chronic), and after treatment, patients can go back to their regular activities.
+Most cases can be resolved in 6 weeks (acute) or 12 weeks (chronic), and after treatment, patients can return to their regular activities.